2026 reformAll tracks

 Naturalisation by decreeB1B2Yes

-For naturalisation, raising the required level from B1 to B2 is not a minor adjustment.
-The Common European Framework of Reference for Languages (CEFR) defines these levels in very different ways.
+For naturalisation, moving from B1 to B2 is no minor adjustment.
+The CEFR defines these levels very differently.

 Niveau de langue requis — avant / après